-In contrast to fuller lock-down periods, these procedures have been designed to allow for some cellar equipment to remain operational and to enable premises to resume trading as quickly as possible once temporary closures are lifted.
+In contrast to fuller lock-down periods, these procedures have been designed to allow for some cellar equipment to remain operational and to enable premises to resume trading as quickly as possible once temporary closures are lifted or to maintain hygiene where trade may continue only in a constrained way i.e. for takeaway or home delivery.

-Given the reduced period of temporary closures it is less likely that un-broached beer stock will be out of date before re-opening, however broached stock and in particular cask beer, is likely to become unsaleable unless interim measures can be implemented to exhaust stock or to allow this to continue to be sold i.e. takeaway.
+Given the reduced period of temporary closures it is less likely that un-broached beer stock will be out of date before re-opening, however broached stock and in particular cask beer, is likely to become unsaleable unless interim measures can be implemented to exhaust stock or, where this is permitted, to allow this to continue to be sold i.e. as takeaway or for home delivery.

 Close down should take into account the safety of the site, the hygienic operation of the dispense system and the security of any stock and assets, including where necessary arranging for return to the owning brewer.
+Some further advice on a practical approach to cleaning and shut down of the dispense system has been produced by Avani Solutions and can be found here.
 Where brand owners have developed their own more detailed close-down procedures, these should be followed where provided, including any advice or instruction on management of stock.